RedisBloom/RedisBloom/README.md

 Answering each of these questions accurately can require a huge amount of memory, but you can lower the memory requirements drastically at the cost of reduced accuracy.
 Each of these data structures allows you to set a controllable trade-off between accuracy and memory consumption.
 In addition to having a smaller memory footprint, probabilistic data structures are generally much faster than accurate algorithms.

-Redis Bloom is part of [Redis Stack](https://github.com/redis-stack).
+RedisBloom is part of [Redis Stack](https://github.com/redis-stack).

 ## Setup